-There is some variety in how the flu presents itself, depending on a person's age and their general state of health, although many symptoms are commonly observed.
+There is some variety in presentations of flu.
+This depends on the age of a person and their general state of health.
+Many symptoms are commonly observed.

 Typical signs and symptoms of the flu include:

 Fever: A fever causes an increase in body temperature.
 A fever can be low-grade, in the 100° Fahrenheit (37.7° Celcius) range, or reach temperatures as high as 104°F (40°C).
 Young children tend to have higher temperatures and can even reach 106°F (41.1°C).
 Some people may describe feeling feverish and chilled at the same time.
 The fever may last up to a week.

 Cough: At the outset of the infection, a cough brought on by flu is dry, persistent, and often painful.
 It may start mild but worsen as the infection evolves.
 A feeling of breathlessness or discomfort with breathing is common.
 A cough can persist for two weeks or more.

 Headache: A flu headache is usually severe and tends to spread over the forehead and behind the eyes.
 It may be accompanied by additional eye symptoms, such as sensitivity to light, redness, tearing, and a burning sensation.